authgear/authgear-server/docs/specs/webhook.md

 ### identity.oauth.disconnected

-When an existing user disconnect to an OAuth provider.
+Occurs when user disconnected from an OAuth provider.
+It can be done by user disconnected OAuth provider in the setting page, or admin removed OAuth identity through admin api or portal.

 ```json5
 {